kingweck/searchPeoplesDaily/README.md

 # searchPeoplesDaily
 Search for query terms in People's Daily

+searchPD.m contains syntax for different kind of searches: headline/text/front-page/all pages etc. searchPD_OR.m does OR gates

 For historical headline data:

 crawl_headlines.m crawls through http://data.people.com.cn/rmrb/ site for all historical headlines